parasgodhani01/waste_classification/README.md

 - Deep learning model for multi-class waste classification
 - Real-time classification using OpenCV
 - Visualization of training performance and evaluation metrics
-- Scalable architecture for future integration with smart systems

 ## Technologies Used